 An unsatisfactory design with a slow rate of fire.
 The design was started soon after trials of the previous 130 mm Model 1919 showed them to be unsatisfactory, but the new gun also proved to be unsatisfactory.
-The mountings had high trunnions to allow higher elevations but this made loading difficult at low elevations.
+The mountings had raised trunnions to allow higher elevations but this made loading difficult at low elevations.
 Fired QF ammunition but still used a Welin breech-block.

 |Designation||138.6 mm/40 (5.46") Model 1923|

 |Ship Class Used On||2400 tonnes Destroyers: Bison class

 |Gun Length oa||N/A|

 |Rate Of Fire||5 - 6 rounds / minute 1|

 |Projectile Types and Weights 1a 2a 3a||SAP M1924: 88.0 lbs.
 (39.9 kg)

 Starshell M1925: 66.1 lbs.
 (30.0 kg)

 |Projectile Length||SAP: 26.9 in (68.3 cm)